roryprimrose/roryprimrose.github.io/_posts/2010-09-29-custom-windows-workflow-activity-for-dependency-resolutione28093part-2.md

 }
 {% endhighlight %}

-The InstanceHandler<T> class contains the description of the resolution.
-This identifies the type of resolution (being <T>) and the name for the resolution.
+The InstanceHandler&lt;T&gt; class contains the description of the resolution.
+This identifies the type of resolution (being &lt;T&gt;) and the name for the resolution.
 This may by null for default resolutions in Unity.
 The class also creates a GUID value that identifies a particular instance of this class.
 This is needed so that instances can be resolved from a cache when the owning activity is either persisted or finalised (completed, aborted or cancelled).

 The InstanceHandler also exposes a property for the instance being resolved.
 It is strongly typed to the generic type argument of T. The serialization of this instance is specifically denied via the NonSerialized attribute on the backing field.
 The other field used here is a flag that indicates whether the instance resolution has already occurred.
 This is used in order to support null resolution values.